pwormer/PWRef/README.md

 got my files here.
 And now, how do I get rid of "xxxxxxxx"?

 <b>Answer to the last question:</b> "xxxxxxxx" is a commit remark.
 Make some
-changes (for instance rename), add a more meaningful comment, commit and sync.
+changes at the client side (for instance rename), add a more meaningful comment, commit and sync (at the client).
 The more meaningful comment will replace "xxxxxxxx".